Tell us about your family…

 Gas and Air, 3/5.
 Was fun for around 8 hours, but eventually seemed to fade in effectiveness.

 Epidural, 5/5.
-Took away all the pain and let me progress from 3cm to 7cm in about an hour after I was stuck at 3 for ages.
+Took away all the sensations and let me progress from 3cm to 7cm in about an hour.

 How did you feel when you first met your baby?